 Correct saddle adjustment is an important factor in getting the most performance and comfort from your bicycle.
-If the saddle position is not comfortable for you, see your dealer.
+If the saddle position is not comfortable for you, see your dealer, who has the tools and skill to change it.

 The saddle can be adjusted in three directions: